joelbjervig/domain-adaptation/README.md

 # Master's Thesis Project
-### Image Classification Using Unsupervised Domain Adaptation Via the Second Order Statistics
+## Image Classification Using Usupervised Domain Adaptation Via the Second Order Statistics

 ## Overview
 This Master's thesis project was conducted at Scania and Uppsala University under the supervision of Arash Owrang, during spring/summer -22.